Behavior Analytics: Flow Analytics

 Prev Next

 Flows show users' popular paths on your platform within the selected period.
-The purpose of the Flow is to display collective user flows in the selected event across all channels, such as the web, application, API, etc.
+The purpose of the Flow is to display collective user flows for the selected event across all channels, such as the web, the application, and the API.

 Flow Analytics can help you with the following use cases:

-• View the details based on user type (also known as segments) to define bottlenecks and target users with the right personalization at the right moment.
+• View details by user type (also known as segments) to identify bottlenecks and target users with the right personalization at the right moment.

-• Get insights about users and their interactions on the feature/page level to understand the potential improvement areas and run A/B tests to optimize their experience.
+• Get insights into users and their interactions at the feature/page levels to identify potential improvement areas and run A/B tests to optimize their experience.

 image.png